 - spelling, punctuation and grammatical errors (such as hyphenation, capitalisation, shortened forms and abbreviations)

 - mistakes in word usage (for example, the use of ‘to’ instead of ‘too’)

-- typos including incorrect font size or styling (italics or bold face)
+- typos, including incorrect font size or styling (italics or bold typeface)

 - formatting errors such as word or line spacing (kerning and leading), pagination and chapter numbering.